 From 1995 to 1997, he served as general counsel of the Federal Trade Commission, a position to which he was nominated by FTC Chairman Robert Pitofsky.
-At Wayne Law, Calkins taught courses and seminars that drew on this experience - Antitrust and Trade Regulation, and Consumer Law - plus Torts and occasionally Corporations.
-He has taught at the universities of Michigan, Pennsylvania and Utrecht (The Netherlands) and served as Wayne Law's interim dean.
+At Wayne Law, Calkins has taught courses and seminars that drew on this experience - Antitrust and Trade Regulation, Consumer Law, and a seminar - plus Torts.
+He has also taught at the universities of Michigan, Pennsylvania and Utrecht (The Netherlands) and served as Wayne Law's interim dean.

 Calkins is in demand as a speaker, annually delivering many presentations on competition and consumer law and policy to governmental, professional and academic audiences across the United States and overseas.
 Before joining The Competition Authority of Ireland, he consulted with federal, state and foreign governmental agencies.
 He has testified before Congress and federal and state agencies.
 He is a prolific author with articles in leading academic and specialty journals.
 His books include Antitrust Law: Policy and Practice (4th ed.
 2008) (with C. Paul Rogers III, Mark R. Patterson and William R. Andersen), Antitrust Law and Economics in a Nutshell (5th ed.
 2004) (with Ernest Gellhorn and William Kovacic) and, as a co-editor, ABA Antitrust Section, Consumer Protection Law Developments (2009).

 Calkins participates in a wide range of professional activities.
-He is a life member of the American Law Institute (serving on consultative group for projects on consumer contracts, corporate governance, data economy, and torts), a fellow of the American Bar Foundation and a member of the advisory boards for the American Antitrust Institute, Sedona Conference and National State Attorneys General Program Advisory Project at Columbia Law School.
-For the American Bar Association, he has served on the Councils of the Sections of Administrative Law and Regulatory Practice and the Section of Antitrust Law (two, three-year terms).
+He is a life member of the American Law Institute (serving on consultative group for projects on consumer contracts, corporate governance, data economy, and torts), a fellow of the European Law Institute, and a member of the advisory boards for the American Antitrust Institute and the Loyola Consumer Law Review.
+For the American Bar Association, he has served on the Councils of the Sections of Administrative Law and Regulatory Practice and the Section of Antitrust Law (two three-year terms).
 He is a former chair of the Association of American Law School's Antitrust and Economic Regulation Committee.
 He also served as an adjunct professor at University College Dublin (“UCD”) Sutherland School of Law; during his winter 2020 sabbatical UCD appointed Calkins a Sutherland Fellow.